-Figure 3.
+Figure 4.
 Hydrograph from the USGS of mean daily springflow and DO values.

-In addition to considerations arising from the HCP Biological Goals and Objectives, there were two additional activities that specifically relate to managing management of potential habitat in the reporting period.
+In addition to considerations arising from the HCP Biological Goals and Objectives, there were two additional activities that specifically relate to management of potential habitat in the reporting period.

-- 1. As a first-year activity required by the approved HCP, the District provided a Validation Monitoring Protocol that will be used annually to determine if new information suggests that the District's take estimate methodology should be re-evaluated.
-The results of this evaluation will be part of each HCP Annual Report, Section on Recommendations for Improvement.
+- The District's Validation Monitoring Protocol is used annually to determine if new information suggests that the District's take estimate methodology should be reevaluated.
+The results of this evaluation will be part of each HCP Annual Report, Section 16.0 Recommendations for Improvement.
 The current Validation Monitoring Protocol is included in this Annual Report in Appendix A. - 2.
-At an over-arching level, the successful negotiation and initial execution of an Interlocal Agreement/Memorandum of Understanding (ILA) between the District and the City are particularly noteworthy activities in the reporting year.
-The ILA is designed to facilitate data and information sharing between the parties and collaboration on activities directly related to habitat characterization and protection.
-The ILA will enable more efficient implementation of beneficial HCP Conservation Measures, especially Mitigation Measures.
+In FY 2019, The District and COA executed an Interlocal Agreement (ILA) to facilitate data and information sharing between the parties and collaboration on activities directly related to habitat characterization and protection.
+The ILA enables more efficient implementation of beneficial HCP Conservation Measures, especially Mitigation Measures.
 The ILA is included in this Annual Report in Appendix B.